Geometry of transcendental singularities of complex analytic functions and vector fields

 so it falls under the hypothesis of Theorem \ref{familias-P-r}, Case 6.i.
-Thus, $R(w)=-i(w-1)/(w+1)$ and $-i, \, i\in\CC_t$ are the finite asymptotic values of $\Psi_X$.
-There are two logarithmic singularities of $\Psi^{-1}_X$ over $-1$, $1\in\CC_t$, with neighborhoods corresponding to the (open) upper and lower half planes.
-Each is a hyperbolic tract.
+Thus, $R(w)=(w-1)/(w+1)$ and $-1,1\in\CC_t$ are the finite asymptotic values of $\Psi_X$.
+There are two logarithmic singularities of $\Psi^{-1}_X$ over $-1$, $1\in\CC_t$, whose neighbourhoods are hyperbolic tracts.
 In this case, $X$ has an infinite number of double zeros and no poles.
-See Figure \ref{album-afin-3}.a. \end{example}
+See Figure \ref{album-afin-AAP}.a. \end{example}